 Heroin affects every organ in the body, not just the brain.
 The energy and stress it takes to process this harsh drug and try to detoxify the body takes a toll on individuals over time.
-Since heroin is addictive, and often used heavily every day over long periods of time- damage can be extreme.
+Since heroin is addictive and is often used heavily every day over long periods of time, damage can be extreme.
 Long-term exposure to heroin can cause the following effects on the physical body:

 - Skin discoloration/ulcers

 These are just some of the many consequences possible when exposed to heroin over long periods of time.
-With proper treatment and rehabilitation, it is possible to bring the body back to a state of wellbeing after a period of addiction.
+With proper treatment and rehabilitation at a heroin addiction rehab center, it is possible to bring the body back to a state of well-being after a period of addiction and drug abuse.